-The first thing you need to do with your bicycle is find that triangle frame.
+The first thing you need to do with your bicycle is found that triangle frame.
 You’ll see that triangle right below your seat.
-Two sides of this frame extend towards the pedals.
+Two sides of this frame extend toward the pedals.
 Once you see the frame, start to think of the best position to install your skateboard.

 Step 2: Mounting the skateboard’s trucks

 Slide one truck of your skateboard into the top of the bike’s triangle frame.
 In the same way, hang the other truck on the bottom part of the frame.
 Once the board’s secure, you can ride your bike with the skateboard in between your legs.